OUCompilers/cs4100-sp22/README.md

 | Midterm exam            | 15% |
 | Final exam              | 25% |

-Blackboard will be used to report grades and to post lecture notes, homeworks, and reading material.
+Blackboard will be used to report grades and to post lecture notes, homeworks, and reading materials.

 ## Schedule